RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 ### Crime-Fraud Exception

-> The attorney-client privilege &hellip; cannot be used to shield ONGOING or intended FUTURE criminal conduct. --*United States v.
-Zolin* (Sct.
-1989)
+> The attorney-client privilege &hellip; cannot be used to shield *ongoing* or intended *future* criminal conduct. --*United States v.
+Zolin* (US 1989)

 By far the biggest and most important exception is the crime-fraud exception.
 It applies when the client is engaged in ongoing criminal activity, or intends to seek advice about committing some future crime.

-Note crime-fraud is PROSPECTIVE.
+Note crime-fraud is prospective.
 Is there really a crime-fraud exception?
-Isn’t it redundant or superfluous?
-Courts define the privilege as: "A communication for the purpose of obtaining or providing legal assistance?"
+Isn't it redundant or superfluous?
+Courts define the privilege as:
+"A communication for the purpose of obtaining or providing legal assistance?"
 Doesn't this by its own terms exclude communications seeking advice how to break the law.

-“Excuse me can you help me set up a money-laundering operation?”
+"Excuse me can you help me set up a money-laundering operation?"

-“Can you help me set up an illegal tax shelter?”
+"Can you help me set up an illegal tax shelter?"

-“Yes, I murdered the victim.
-And I am going to take the stand and say that at the time of the murder I was eating dinner with my Mom.”
+"Yes, I murdered the victim.
+And I am going to take the stand and say that at the time of the murder
+I was eating dinner with my mom."

-To best promote the purposes of the attorney-client privilege, the crime fraud exception should apply ONLY if the communication seeks assistance in or furtherance of future criminal conduct.
+To best promote the purposes of the attorney-client privilege, the crime fraud exception should apply *only* if the communication seeks assistance in or furtherance of future criminal conduct.

 #### United States v.
-Zolin (Sct.1989)
+Zolin (US 1989)

 If prosecutors suspect the crime-fraud exception applies, they must follow a two-step process: